prebid/prebid.github.io/prebid-mobile/pbm-api/ios/code-integration-ios.md

 }
 ```

-If you integrate Prebid Mobile with GMA SDK, use the following initializer, wich checks the compatibility of Prebid SDK with GMA SDK used in the app:
+If you integrate Prebid Mobile with GMA SDK, use the following initializer, which checks the compatibility of Prebid SDK with GMA SDK used in the app:

 ```